liutairan/eMolFrag/README.md

 5. `python ConfigurePath.py`       # Configure path, use absolute path
     - Step 1: Assume path to eMolFrag.py is /.../eMolFrag_2016_09_09_01/eMolFrag.py, then type: /.../eMolFrag_2016_09_09_01/ at this step.
     - Step 2: Assume path to pkcombu is /.../pkcombu, then type: /.../pkcombu at this step.
-6. `python /.../eMolFrag_2016_12_25_01/eMolFrag.py -i /.../TestEMolFrag/test-set100/ -o /.../TestEMolFrag/outputp-testset100-1/ -p 16 -m 0 -c 0 -t 0.95`   # Directory name can be changed to whatever you want.
+6. `python /.../eMolFrag_2016_12_25_01/eMolFrag.py -i /.../TestEMolFrag/test-set100/ -o /.../TestEMolFrag/outputp-testset100-1/ -p 16 -m 0 -c 0`   # Directory name can be changed to whatever you want.
 7. Check output.

 # Output:
 1. Find correct output folder, assume /.../Output-xxxx/
-2. Then there should be 6 sub folders in this output directory:
+2. Then there should be 4 sub folders in this output directory if use "-m" 0 and "-c" 0:
    - `output-log/`        | Log files, some useful temporary files.

       -- `InputList`               | File contains all the input *.mol2 file names.

       -- `ListAll`                 | File contains all the fragments before reconnect small linkers and total/carbon/nitrogen/oxygen atoms in each fragment.

-      -- `RigidListAll.txt`        | File contains all the rigid fragments and total/carbon/nitrogen/oxygen atoms in each fragment.
+      -- `BrickListAll.txt`        | File contains all the brick fragments and total/carbon/nitrogen/oxygen atoms in each fragment.

-      -- `RigidGroupList.txt`      | Rigid fragments are grouped by total/carbon/nitrogen/oxygen atoms in each fragment as property, and a number of how many fragments have the same property.
+      -- `BrickGroupList.txt`      | Brick fragments are grouped by total/carbon/nitrogen/oxygen atoms in each fragment as property, and a number of how many fragments have the same property.

       -- `LinkerListAll.txt`       | File contains all the linker fragments after reconnect and total/carbon/nitrogen/oxygen atoms in each fragment.

       -- `LinkerGroupList.txt`     | Linker fragments are grouped by total/carbon/nitrogen/oxygen atoms in each fragment as property, and a number of how many fragments have the same property.

-      -- `rigids-red-out.txt`      | Rigid fragments and their similar fragments.
+      -- `bricks-red-out.txt`      | Brick fragments and their similar fragments.

-      -- `rigid-log.txt`           | Log file for remove redundancy of rigid fragments.
+      -- `brick-log.txt`           | Log file for remove redundancy of brick fragments.

       -- `linkers-red-out.txt`     | Linker fragments and their similar fragments.